wein.plus

 These are increasingly used as an alternative to barrique ageing (in barrels).
 Regarding application and wine law issues see under Wood-chips.

-In the New World, it has become common since the 1980s to replace the flavour components of oak wood that arise during barrique ageing with a cheaper and less complex method.
-In this process, oak fragments of various sizes are placed in or added to the steel tanks.
-These can be boards, staves (inner staves), cubes, chips or shavings that have been subjected to toasting like the barrique barrels.
-Smaller fragments are packed in perforated bags or wire cages that are hung in the steel tanks for ageing.
+In the New World, it has been common practice since the 1980s to replace the flavour components of oak that arise during barrique ageing with a more cost-effective and less complex method.
+In this process, oak fragments of various sizes and shapes are placed in or added to the containers used for fermentation and/or ageing (e.g. stainless steel tanks).
+These can be boards, staves (staves, inner staves), cubes, chips (oak chips) or shavings that have been subjected to toasting in the same way as the barrique barrels.
+Smaller fragments are packed in perforated bags or wire cages, which are hung in steel tanks for ageing.

-In some cases, this is already done during the mash fermentation, which results in a correspondingly higher extraction of the oak substances.
-In addition, there are also extracts obtained from oak wood in the form of powders, tablets or essences.
-However, this already reaches the border between flavouring and wine adulteration and is only partially permitted, at least within the EU.
-However, all these oak fragments can only imitate the quality of real barrique ageing in oak barrels, but by no means replace it, as the...
+Some of these materials are already used during the mash fermentation, which results in a correspondingly higher extraction of the oak substances.
+There are also extracts obtained from oak wood in the form of powders, tablets or even essences.
+However, this already crosses the line between flavouring and wine adulteration and is only partially permitted, at least within the European Union.
+However, all these oak...

 Voices of our members